cfranco92/hellobuild-app/README.md

 # HelloBuild GitHub Repository Explorer

-Esta aplicación permite iniciar sesión con GitHub y explorar tus repositorios personales, además de poder guardarlos como favoritos.
+This application allows you to sign in with GitHub and explore your personal repositories, as well as save them as favorites.

-## Características
+## Features

-- 🔐 Autenticación con GitHub
+- 🔐 GitHub Authentication
-- 📚 Exploración de repositorios personales
+- 📚 Personal repository exploration
-- 🔍 Búsqueda de repositorios en GitHub
+- 🔍 GitHub repository search
-- ⭐ Gestión de repositorios favoritos
+- ⭐ Favorite repository management
-- 🔄 Almacenamiento de favoritos en base de datos (Firebase)
+- 🔄 Storage of favorites in database (Firebase)
-- 🎨 Interfaz de usuario moderna y responsive
+- 🎨 Modern and responsive user interface

-## Tecnologías utilizadas
+## Technologies Used

 - Next.js 15.3
 - React 19